baharaks/pizza_angle/README.md

 training.py: Orchestrates the training process.
 This script manages the training loop, including forward passes, loss calculation, backpropagation, and model updates.
 It also handles the evaluation of the model on the validation dataset.

 utils.py: Provides additional utility functions that support the training process.
-These might include functions for metric calculation, result visualization, or data augmentation techniques.
+These includes functions for metric calculation.

 Getting Started
 Environment Setup: Ensure you have Python 3.7+ and PyTorch installed.
-You may also need additional libraries such as NumPy and Matplotlib, depending on your specific use case.
+To install requirments run this pip install -r requirements.txt

 Data Preparation: Place your dataset in an accessible directory and make any necessary adjustments to dataset.py to accommodate your data's structure and format.